kopia/kopia/site/content/docs/FAQs/_index.md

 ```
 If you enable or disable compression or change the compression algorithm, the new setting is applied going forward and not reteroactively.
 In other words, Kopia will not modify the compression for files/directories already uploaded to your repository.

+If you are unclear about what compression algorithm to use, `zstd` is considered one of the top algorithms currently.

 #### How Do I Enable Data Deduplication?

 [Data deduplication](../features/#backup-files-and-directories-using-snapshots) is enabled automatically by Kopia for all repositories, regardless of whether you use the GUI or CLI.
 You do not need to do anything.